andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 - User Management
 ```

-I've found this level of granularity in my experience to produce good estimates that can inform a budget - budgets within which myself and my teams have succeeded time and again, whilst adapting to change and dealing with risks that have arisen during those deliveries.
-Using this level of granularity also provides a level of detail to customers or stakeholders around what shape our solution is likely to take, providing that additional clarity and assurance mentioned previously.
+I've found this level of granularity to produce good estimates that can inform a budget - budgets within which myself and my teams have succeeded time and again, whilst adapting to change and dealing with risks that have arisen during those deliveries.

 Having an understanding of how our estimate was constructed can also help us drive conversations during Deliver.
-We may say, for example "We budgeted x days for User Management, but given new information discovered over the last week of delivery, we now anticipate it will take y days", and we can drive a conversation around whether we trade scope, or increase budget, to accommodate our current reality.
+We may say, for example "We budgeted x days for User Management, but given new information discovered over the last week of delivery, we now anticipate it will take y days" - we can drive a conversation around whether we trade scope, or increase budget, to accommodate the current reality of the delivery.

 _Use the right units_

 Nothing takes "Just an hour" at this granularity.
 Almost nothing takes "Just an hour" in software development anyway.
 Between discovering the scope of a particular story, refining it down to an executable state, developing it, testing it, deploying it, verifying it, potentially iterating on it, and ultimately shipping it, even the most innoccuous piece of scope will take longer than you anticipate, as per [Hofstadter's Law](https://en.wikipedia.org/wiki/Hofstadter%27s_law).

 As a rule of thumb, _everything takes at least half a day_.
 No exceptions.

-_Understand the scopes propensity to grow or change_

-How sure are you of the proposed solution scope?
-This is quite a subjective question, and will always depend on your unique situation.
-Sometimes a solution scope is both very obvious, and quite limited due to its nature.
-At other times, it can be very amorphous, with stakeholders only having a vague idea of what ultimately needs to be delivered.

-If we have an appropriately-bounded software initiative defined by our [Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) phase, understand the environment we will be delivering within, and have a good understanding of the scope's propensity to grow, we should be both well positioned to support the anticipated change during our delivery by accomodating for it within our estimate, and confident that the _number_ of functions present will not fluctuate to a magnitude that will impact the estimate.

-_Create a high level solution architecture_

-We need to know roughly what technical components will comprise our solution.
-It may not matter if we use Angular or React for our web front end, but it will certainly impact us if we need to use Xamarin instead of Cordova for cross-platform mobile, or need to host in AWS EC2 auto scaling groups for our compute, instead of Azure Web Applications.
-Fundamental technical decisions will have an impact on time and budget.

-The main rule here is to defer as many decisions as possible until it is the appropriate time to make them, during delivery.
-And if you aren't the one on the ground delivering, remember: no one likes being hung by someone else's rope.

 _Understand the environment we are delivering within_